 During the 24 week research period, you work under the supervision of a staff member of one of the participating Chair Groups in the Forest and Nature Conservation programme.
 In some cases, you may also work on your thesis at another institute or company.
 Together with your Study Adviser and Thesis Supervisor, you agree your topic of your research, choosing from a range of subjects offered by one of the Chair Groups or an external institute.
 In some cases you may 'create' a subject related to your own field of interest.

 You conclude your research project with a written thesis, which is graded by your supervisor and an independent staff member.
 You are also required to present your results during a seminar, the colloquium.

 For thesis topics, take a look at our database.
-You can look for a subject by choosing the relevant Chair Group (FNP, FEM, NCP or REG).
+You can look for a subject by choosing the relevant Chair Group (FNP, FEM, PEN or REG).

 If you have selected the specialisation 'Policy' choose:

 For the specialisation 'Management' you can choose between: